Read this NEW 2022-2023 UPDATE on how much landlords can legally raise the rent in California!

 California, with its 40 million inhabitants, is home to one out of every two renters.
 Rent prices in California have steadily increased over the last 20 years, and as a result, the state has become one of the most expensive places to live.
 Skyrocketing rents combined with dwindling middle-class jobs and the global COVID-19 pandemic have forced the State of California to enact a series of policies to maintain affordable housing for low- and moderate-income tenants.
 Starting January 1, 2020, a new set of laws took effect in California that limited evictions and rents.

 What is the minimum a landlord in California can raise rents?

 One of the main reasons landlords raise rents every year is to keep up with annual inflation in the United States.
 Inflation as measured by the consumer price index reflects the annual percentage change in the cost to the average consumer of acquiring a basket of goods and services.
 This inflation rate varies every year between 1% to 4%.

-However, there are exemptions to this policy.
+There are exemptions to this policy.
 Certain properties are not subject to AB 1482, and landlords can raise rent however much they please.

 Which properties are exempt from rent control?

 These properties are exempt from the Tenant Protection Act of 2019: